miho/VMF-Text/README.md

 */
 ```

-finally call the `vmfTextGenCode` task to generate the implementation.
+Finally, call the `vmfTextGenCode` task to generate the implementation.

 ## Building VMF-Text